Terra Nova (TV series): Broadcast

-Terra Nova was expected to premiere in the U.S. in December 2011 with a two-hour preview, but due to the time involved for visual effects, its pilot was moved to winter (late December) 2011 to air with the rest of season one.
-In February 2012, Fox announced the series would air on Monday nights, and released a full trailer.
-Terra Nova premiered at the 2011 San Diego Comic-Con International on July 23, 2011.
+Terra Nova was expected to premiere in the U.S. in May 2011 with a two-hour preview, but due to the time involved for visual effects, its pilot was moved to autumn (late September) 2011 to air with the rest of season one.
+In May 2011, Fox announced the series would air on Monday nights, and released a full trailer.
+Terra Nova premiered at the 2011 San Diego Comic-Con on July 23, 2011.
 The Fox premiere drew 9.22 million viewers and 3.1 in the 18–49 demo in live plus same day results, rising to 4.1 in Live+3, the best result by a new drama.
 Terra Novas high DVR gains were attributed to competition from Monday Night Football which, being a sports event, is less conducive to delayed viewing.
 In its second week on Fox, the show retained 100% of its demo rating (3.1), the best retention by a new series.
 Fox aired the entire first season consecutively on Monday nights, until its two-hour finale on December 19, 2011.

-In Canada, Global simulcast every first-season episode; the Canadian premiere drew 1.4 million viewers, the largest audience for a drama in Global’s history.
+In Canada, Citytv simulcast every first-season episode; the Canadian premiere drew 1.4 million viewers, the largest audience for a drama in Citytv's history.
 In 2015, reruns began airing on Telelatino.

 In Australia, where the series was filmed, Network Ten began airing the series within days of its U.S. release.
 In the UK and Ireland, digital channel Sky 1 broadcast the show from October 3, 2011.